GmBodhi/shandler/README.md

 ## Installing Shandler

-To install Shandler, run the following.
+To install Shandler with NPM, run the following.

 ```text
 $ npm install shandler@latest